brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Jumanji: Welcome to the Jungle**

+The extras’ costuming in this film is deeply strange, with a mix of “Indiana Jones pan-middle-east” and “Mad Max”.
+This whole film was a glorious mess, and I loved it.

 **The Guest**

 This was surprisingly funny and very bizarre.
 I really enjoy Dan Stevens, ever since his turn as Xavier’s son Legion.